 After you see the location in the list, select it.

 OneNote moves the notebook from your computer to OneDrive, and confirms the move with the message: “Your notebook is now syncing to the new location.”

-Tip: After a notebook is in OneDrive, you can share it with others by clicking File > Share > Share with People.
-This will let you send the people you select an email message with a link to your shared notebook.
-Depending on the permissions you’ve set for them on OneDrive, they’ll be able to either view or also modify your notes there.
+After you’ve successfully moved a notebook to OneDrive, you can share it with others by clicking File > Share > Share with People (in OneNote 2016) or clicking File > Share > Invite People (in OneNote 2013).
+This lets you send an email message with a link to your shared notebook to the people you select.
+Depending on the notebook permissions you’ve set on OneDrive, recipients will be able to either view or modify your notes at the shared location.